GBAF Logo

 By Yuliia Dysa and Daniel Flynn

-KYIV, May 27 (Reuters) - President Volodymyr Zelenskiy urged U.S. President Donald Trump to help Ukraine with air defence systems and interceptors as Russia threatens new strikes, saying that ballistic missiles remain Moscow's "last major advantage on the battlefield".
+KYIV, May 27 (Reuters) - President Volodymyr Zelenskiy urged U.S. President Donald Trump to help Ukraine with air defence systems and interceptors as Russia threatens new strikes, saying that ballistic missiles remain Moscow's "last major advantage on the battlefield."

-Zelenskiy's Direct Appeal
+Zelenskiy's Direct Appeal to U.S. Leadership

 In a letter to Trump and the U.S. Congress, seen by Reuters, Zelenskiy said: "I ask for your help in protecting Ukraine's skies from Russian missiles.
 We have already proposed that Ukraine is ready to purchase the number of Patriot systems and interceptor missiles we need."

 Ukraine's only means to shoot down Russian ballistic missiles is U.S.-made interceptors for the Patriot air defence system.
-Throughout the four years of war, Kyiv has been short of interceptors, but the Iran war has threatened to make resources even more scarce.
+Throughout four years of war, Kyiv has been short of interceptors, but the Iran war has threatened to make resources even more scarce.

 Since Trump took office, Ukraine has been purchasing Patriot missiles through NATO's Prioritised Ukraine Requirements List (PURL) initiative, financed by its European allies.